Hardeep1388/sevenslegals/themes/netlify-basic/content/blog/meaning-of-indictment.md

 pfd_file = ""
 summary = "You hear the word “indictment” in the news and on shows about attorneys, but what does it mean, especially for a person who has been indicted?
 Definition of “Indictment” An indictment is when a person is formally accused and charged with committing a crime.
-While there are other ways a person can be accused of" tags = ["Blog", "Federal Crime", "State Crime"] title = "Meaning of “Indictment”" url = "/criminal law/meaning-indictment/"
+While there are other ways a person can be accused of" tags = ["Blog", "Federal Crime", "State Crime"] title = "Meaning of Indictment" url = "/criminal law/meaning-indictment/"

 +++